CAN-Lab-Fudan/High-order-Networks/README.md

 3. **Construction of Simplicial Networks with Different Topologies**:

-   Generate edges only for average number of linked triangles of a node contained in a simplex ⟨$k_∇$⟩ and average degree ⟨k⟩.
+   Generate edges only for average number of linked triangles of a node contained in a simplex ⟨$$ \langle k_\nabla \rangle $$⟩ and average degree ⟨k⟩.